-All other applicants may be admitted if they score 500 or better on the Graduate Management Admission Test (GMAT) or if they have an index of at least 1,100 computed by multiplying the undergraduate grade point average by 200 and adding the GMAT score.
-The minimum acceptable GMAT score is 400 and 15th percentile verbal.

-• All students admitted to the program will complete the following undergraduate courses with a C or better.
+- 3. A score of 500 or better on the Graduate Management Admission Test (GMAT) or an index of 1,100 computed by multiplying the undergraduate Grade Point Average by 200 and adding the GMAT score.
+The minimum acceptable GMAT score is 400 and 15th percentile verbal. - All students admitted to the program will complete the following undergraduate courses with a C or better.
 Students who have completed equivalent courses as a part of their undergraduate degree will receive credit for this requirement.
 Those who have not completed the courses will complete them as a part of the degree requirements.

-ACC 311 Intermediate Accounting I ACC 312 Intermediate Accounting II ACC 318 Cost Accounting ACC 341 Accounting Information Systems ACC 348 Federal Taxation ACC 429 Auditing
+ACC 311 Intermediate Accounting I

+ACC 312 Intermediate Accounting II

+ACC 318 Cost Accounting

+ACC 341 Accounting Information Systems

+ACC 348 Federal Taxation

+ACC 429 Auditing

-Conditional Admission can be granted for one term if the applicant meets all program requirements for admission except they have not officially graduated with their bachelor's degree.
+• Conditional Admission can be granted for one term if the applicant meets all program requirements for admission except they have not officially graduated with their bachelor's degree.
 Once the degree is granted, the applicant would need to resubmit his or her official transcripts for full admission.